Lone-Hassan/Lone-Hassan/README.md

 ## Hi there 👋

+-
+- 🔭 I’m currently working on ...
+OpenCart(Open source Ecommerece app) Test Automation Project
+- 🌱 I’m currently learning ...
+Software Testing
+- 👯 I’m looking to collaborate on ...
+Software Testing projects
+- 🤔 I’m looking for help with ...
+How to excel and flourish in software testing.
+- 💬 Ask me about ...
+- 📫 How to reach me: ... lone.hassan@gmail.com
+- 😄 Pronouns: ...
+He/They
+- ⚡ Fun fact: ...

 <!--
 **Lone-Hassan/Lone-Hassan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.